-St. Kitts and Nevis’ Citizenship by Investment Program is the first there ever was.
-Launched in 1984, the scheme accepts investments for real estate or donations.
+St. Kitts and Nevis’ Citizenship by Investment Program, launched in 1984, is the first citizenship by investment program there ever was.
+The scheme accepts investments for real estate or donations.
 To benefit from the program, applicants must make a minimum donation of $150,000 to the Sustainable Growth Fund (SGF).
-They may also prefer making an investment of $400,000 in real estate plus related government and due diligence fees.
-The process leading to citizenship takes usually around 3 to 6 months.
+Alternatively, an applicant can make an investment of $400,000 in real estate in St Kitts and Nevis.
+The process leading to citizenship usually takes around three to six months.

 Antigua & Barbuda

-The citizenship by investment program of Antigua and Barbuda provides a second passport to investors.
+The citizenship by investment program of Antigua and Barbuda provides an economic passport to investors.
 There are a few options applicants may choose to benefit from the program.
 Investors may choose to contribute $100,000 to the Antigua National Development Fund.
-They may also invest $1.5m in establishing a business ($5.0m for two or more investors).
-As the final option, they can invest $400,000 in a government approved real estate project (can be reduced to $200,000 for connected investors).
-Antigua and Barbuda passport grants visa-free travel to over 150 countries including the Schengen area.
-Moreover, the country requires only 5 days of residence per year.
-With its vast advantages of mobility, Antigua and Barbuda passport can be issued around 4 to 6 months.
+They may also invest $1,500,000 in establishing a business.
+Alternatively, they can invest $400,000 in a government-approved real estate project (can be reduced to $200,000 for connected investors).
+Antigua and Barbuda passport grants visa-free travel to over 150 countries, including the Schengen area.
+Moreover, the country requires only five days of residence per year.
+The Antigua and Barbuda citizenship and passport can be issued within four to six months.

 Citizenship by investment in Dominica is available through two options.
-The first is by making an economic contribution (donation) to the country under the government’s investor visa program.
-The second option available since January 2015 is through real estate investment.
-With a minimum investment threshold of $100.000, Dominican passport is among the cheapest.
-It takes around 3 months after the application to get the passport.
+The first is by making an economic contribution (donation) to the country under the government investor visa program.
+The second option, available since January 2015, is through real estate investment.
+With a minimum investment threshold of $100.000, the Dominican passport is among the cheapest.
+It takes around three months after the application to get the passport.

 Until 1993, it was not possible to gain Dominican citizenship without residing in the country.
 This rule has been changed by the Dominican government.
-Through its changes, Dominica citizenship by investment program not only became the cheapest, but also one of the most flexible options.
-Holders of Dominica second passport can travel freely to around 140 countries including UK and Schengen zone.
+Through its changes, Dominica citizenship by investment program became not only the cheapest, but also one of the most flexible options.
+Holders of Dominican passport can travel freely to around 140 countries, including the UK and Schengen zone.

-USA passport has a minimum investment threshold of $500.000.
-As being one of the programs which has a rather long processing period, it takes around 20 to 26 months until getting the residency.
+The US passport has a minimum investment threshold of $500.000.
+As being one of the programs which have a rather long processing period, it takes around 20 to 26 months until getting the residency.